SNAP Benefits in South Carolina: How to Apply and Qualify

 Expedited SNAP (Emergency SNAP)

-This service provides food assistance within seven days if you face an immediate lack of money.
-It helps prevent hunger during a financial crisis.
+This service provides food assistance within seven days if you have an immediate lack of money.
+It is designed to prevent hunger during a financial crisis while your full application is processed.

 Disaster SNAP (D-SNAP)